nyu-ossd-s20/project-evaluation/atom_autocomplete_evaluation.md

 1. Read the conversations from some open and some closed issues.
 Is there active discussion on the issues? <br>

-  There is some discussion with a few issues having 25+comments.
+   There is some discussion with a few issues having 25+ comments.

 1. Are issues tagged as easy, hard, for beginners, etc.? <br>